PieroMacaluso/navigation/README.md

 To train the agent it is necessary to go to the root folder of the project and run `python train.py`.

-The code will start to create checkpoints in the appropriate folder after reaching the last-100 average score of at least 13.0.
+The code will start to create checkpoints in the appropriate folder.

+### How-to test the agent

+The best parameters of the network found in the training are available in the file [checkpoint.pth](chackpoint.pth) in the root folder of this repository.

+In order to test the network it is possible to go to the root folder and run `python test.py`